openwallet-foundation/safe-wallet-sig/docs/wallet-safety-guide-and-checklist.md

 natural person.

-    In 1995, for example, the International Civil Aviation Organization (ICAO) clearly recognized the desirability of pursuing the use of biometrics in travel documents as [the single best way to link the document and its rightful “owner.”](https://www.icao.int/security/mrtd/downloads/technical%20reports/icao_mrtd_history_of_interoperability.pdf) In this example, the issuing authority binds the identity attributes to the authorized holder during the issuance process by including biometric data in the cryptographically signed logical data structure.
+    In 1995, for example, the International Civil Aviation Organization (ICAO) clearly recognized the desirability of pursuing the use of biometrics in travel documents as the single best way to link the document and its rightful “owner.”[^3] In this example, the issuing authority binds the identity attributes to the authorized holder during the issuance process by including biometric data in the cryptographically signed logical data structure.
 When the holder makes an identity claim, the Relying Party (verifier) can determine the authenticity and integrity of the identity attributes and, through